OpenframeProject/Openframe/README.md

 The app will dynamically load modules placed in the `plugins` directory and include them as extensions to the frame controller software.

-Plugins must be modules that export a function which takes two arguments, `socket` and `pubsub`, references to the socket connection and applicaiton pubsub module, respectively.
+Plugins must be modules that export a function which takes two arguments, `socket` and `pubsub`, references to the socket connection and application pubsub modules, respectively.

 See the `keystrokes.js` plugin as an example: